DreymaR/BigBagKbdTrixPKL/Source/README.md

 	- Added Nyfee's ColemaQ mod and NotGate's ISRT alias IndyRad layout, as ANSI Cmk-CA mods in the `_Test` folder.
 Nyfee's mod has his own Sym mod included.
 	- Added the Cmk-DpgH mod using SteveP's `D>P>G` loop which leaves the left hand bottom row alone.
 It's considered a secondary, somewhat inferior variant.
 	- Added Michael Dickens' MTGAP layout as an eD base layout, and some ergo mods for it.
 There are many MTGAP variants; I used the "main 30 keys" one.
 	- April's Foal!
 The Foalmak layout is an April Fool's joke layout by Semi at the Colemak Discord.
 It's still better than QWERTY, heh.
 And it's got nice images!
-	- Added some symbols to the RingAbov-Lig (ring symbols), Stroke-Bar (ballot boxes on s/f/x), Macron (trigrams on 0-7) and DotAbove (dice on 1-6) dead keys.
 	- Added Nyfee's new Colemak-QI mod as a Colemak variant, CAS & CAWS modded.
 Also the "extra mile" QI;x mod as `_Test` layouts like before.

+	- Added some symbols to the RingAbov-Lig (ring symbols), Stroke-Bar (ballot boxes on s/f/x), Macron (trigrams on 0-7) and DotAbove (dice on 1-6) dead keys.
+	- Added the ĳĲ digraphs and ijIJ bigrams to the Nl layouts, on the `OEM_102` "ISO" key and AltGr+iI, respectively.
+	- HIG updated so shift state help images show parseable entries like bigrams correctly.

 TODO: